IBMDeveloperUK/Machine-Learning-with-Minishift/README.md

     application.run(host='0.0.0.0', port=8080)
 ```

 Before we start listening for requests from client, we need to load our trained model for classifying our inputs with `keras.models.load_model('mnist.h5')`.

 Once that's loaded, we'll tell our Flask server to start listening for requests.
 By default, Minishift will pass through traffic to an application on port `8080`.
 As such, we will tell our server to listen for requests on that port.

 ## To train, or to serve?

-So, now we have code to train and code to serve it to people once it's ready, but how will Minishift know what to do when?
+So, now we have code to train our model and code to serve it to people once it's ready, but how will Minishift know what to do when?

 Simple!
-We'll write a little bit of code that will check if there's a model ready to be used, if there is, we'll start our server.
-If there isn't, then we'll train our model, and start the server when it's finished.
+We'll write a little bit of code that will check if there's a model ready to be used.
+If there is, we'll start our server.
+If there isn't, we'll train our model, and then start the server when it's finished.

 When Minishift creates a pod with a Python application, it looks for an `app.py` file to run.
 In this file, we'll import our `train.py` and `serve.py` files as dependencies, check whether a model exists, and then act accordingly.

 Open the empty `app.py` file in your favourite IDE, and add the following code block...